cockroachdb/docs/v19.2/multi-region-use-case.md

 toc: true
 ---

+This page walks you through an example use case for multi-region application development and deployment.
+It is the first section of the [Develop and Deploy a Multi-Region Web Application](multi-region-overview.html) guide.

+## Overview

 MovR is a fictional company that offers users a platform for sharing vehicles, like scooters, bicycles, and skateboards, in select cities across the United States and Europe.
 To serve users in two continents, they need an application that is globally available, [resilient to  system failures](multi-region-use-case.html#resilience-and-distributed-deployments), and [optimized for latency](multi-region-use-case.html#latency-in-global-applications).
 To meet these requirements, the application is built on CockroachDB, and designed and deployed to consider resilience and latency across different geographic locations.

 ## Resilience and distributed deployments

 For an application to be resilient to system failures, the application server and database need to be deployed on multiple machines (i.e. part of a distributed deployment).
 In distributed CockroachDB deployments, all data is replicated and distributed across the instances of the database that make up the deployment.
-For more information about data replication and distribution in CockroachDB, see [Life of Distributed Transaction](../architecture/life-of-a-distributed-transaction.html).
+For more information about data replication and distribution in CockroachDB, see [Life of Distributed Transaction](architecture/life-of-a-distributed-transaction.html).

 The replication and distribution of data across multiple machines in a *single region* makes the deployment resilient to individual node failures within the region.
 Replication and distribution across *multiple regions* makes the deployment resilient to regional failures.
 To make the database resilient to regional failures, use a multi-region deployment.